Y2not2nd/ML-Credit-Card-Fraud-Detector/README.md

 The dataset used is a real, anonymised credit card transaction dataset with PCA-transformed features.

-While the feature names are abstract, the structure reflects real fraud detection challenges:
+Although the feature names are abstract, the data structure reflects real fraud detection challenges:

 * extreme class imbalance
-* subtle signal separation
+* subtle separation between normal and fraudulent behaviour
-* high false-positive cost
+* high cost of false positives
-* probabilistic decision-making
+* probabilistic rather than deterministic decision-making

-The model outputs **fraud probabilities**, not hard decisions.
-This mirrors how real systems operate, where thresholds are applied downstream based on risk tolerance rather than fixed labels.
+The model outputs **fraud probabilities**, not hard classifications.
+This mirrors how production systems operate, where thresholds are applied downstream based on risk tolerance, business rules, or human review processes.

 ---

-## Why BentoML
+## Model serving with BentoML

-BentoML was chosen to make the model behave like a **production service**, not a script.
+BentoML is used to ensure the model behaves like a service, not a script.

-Using BentoML forces you to think about:
+Using BentoML introduces considerations that are central to production systems, including:

-* request schemas
+* request and response schemas
-* response formats
-* payload sizes
+* payload sizing and batch limits
-* concurrency
+* concurrency and execution behaviour
-* observability
 * API stability
+* observability hooks

-The service exposes both:
+The service exposes:

-* a `/predict` endpoint for inference
+* a `/predict` endpoint for batch inference
 * a `/metrics` endpoint for monitoring

-This makes it possible to treat the model like a real system component rather than a one-off artifact.
+This allows the model to be treated as a first-class system component rather than a one-off artifact.

 ---

-## Observability with Prometheus and Grafana
+## Observability and monitoring

-A key goal of this project was to make the model **observable**, not just functional.
+A key objective of this project was to make the system **observable**, not just functional.

 Prometheus scrapes metrics directly from the BentoML service, including: